Yifei-AHU/AERI-PEDES/README.md

   <img src="logo.png" width="100%">
 </p>

-This repository contains multiple research modules related to **multi-modal tracking**, **RGB–TIR fusion**, and **unaligned cross-modal UAV tracking**.
-Among them, our recent work:
+Our recent work:

 > **“Cross-modal Fuzzy Alignment Network for Text-Aerial Person Retrieval and A Large-scale Benchmark”**
 > has been **accepted by CVPR 2026** 🎉.

-This repository includes more than this single paper, but LUART and SFCATrack are important components released here.
+This repository includes more than this single paper, but AERI-PEDES and TBAPR are important components released here.

 ---